voltou91/UnityAnimation/README.md

 # UnityAnimation
-An project to made animation in unity
+A student project where the goal is to add simple animations via C# and in the editor directly.